thelastpickle/cassandra-reaper/src/docs/content/docs/concepts.md

 The maximum number of concurrent repairs is 15 by default and can be modified in the YAML configuration (_cassandra-reaper.yaml_) file.

+Since Cassandra 2.2, repairs are multithreaded in order to process several token ranges concurrently and speed up the process.
+No more than four threads are authorized by Cassandra.
+The number of repair threads can be set differently for each repair run/schedule.
+This setting will be ignored for clusters running an older version of Apache Cassandra.

 ## Timeout
 By default, each segment must complete within 30 minutes.
 Reaper subscribes to the repair service notifications of Cassandra to monitor completion, and if a segment takes more than 30 minutes it gets cancelled and postponed.
 This means that if a repair job is subject to frequent segment cancellation, it is necessary to either split it up into more segments or raise the timeout over its default value.